Thomas Hutton-Mills Jr.: Biography

+Hutton Mills was imprisoned with other party leaders in 1950 for his part in the boycotts and strikes of that year.

 Elected as a member for Accra to the Legislative Assembly in the 1951 elections, Hutton-Mills became Minister for Commerce Industry and Mines, and then Minister of Health and Labour.
 In 1954 he was dropped from the Cabinet, and replaced by Imoru Egala.
 Becoming a diplomat, Hutton-Mills was a Deputy Commissioner in London for several years before being appointed Ghana's Ambassador to Liberia.

 On his death at a London hospital in 1959, he was 63 years old.

-He was a distant cousin of the late Ghanaian president John Atta Mills.
+Hutton-Mills was a distant cousin of the late Ghanaian president John Atta Mills.